gomboc/g2-autoloader/README.md

 Install
 -------

-G2 Tool should be installed using the PEAR Installer ([PHP Extension and Application Repository](http://pear.php.net/)).
+G2 Autoloader should be installed using the PEAR Installer ([PHP Extension and Application Repository](http://pear.php.net/)).

 The following two commands (which you may have to run as `root`) are all that is required to install package using the PEAR Installer: